- Give and receive everything with two hands.

 - The Chinese are often punctual and will generally arrive at the designated time, particularly when meeting someone for the first time.
 For casual appointments or gatherings with friends or family, Chinese people tend to attach less importance to punctuality.

 - Invitations are usually used in formal settings.
 In other instances, people will arrive unannounced.

 - When invited to someone’s home, Chinese are generally punctual.

 - Guests are expected to exercise restraint and refrain from loud, boisterous actions and speech.

 - Friends will often bring gifts like tea, cigarettes, fruit, chocolates or cake when visiting to show their ‘xin yi’ (‘blessings’ or ‘good intentions’) towards the host.

 - Hosts usually offer refreshments like fruit or nuts.
 If guests decline the offer, hosts will typically insist several times before accepting the refusal.

-- Etiquette at dining tables shows deference to the social hierarchy of age.
+- Etiquette at dining tables shows deference to the social of age.

 - Food is often placed at the center of the table, and there are usually multiple dishes to be eaten with rice.